-Some models are equipped with a 'Friction-Hinge' entry door which will allow the door to stay open without additional latching in moderately breezy wind conditions or if the RV is slightly out of level.
+All RV models are equipped with a 'Friction-Hinge' entry door which will allow the door to stay open without additional latching in moderately breezy wind conditions or if the RV is slightly out of level.
 This door operation will feel as if it is binding or needs lubrication when opening or closing, however, rest-assure that is by design.
 Keep in mind that this feature may be overcome by strong winds and could possibly swing open or closed unintentionally.

-Other models do not include the 'Friction-Hinge' entry door feature and must be latched in the fully open position to prevent winds from swinging the door.
+RV models with garage doors do not include the 'Friction-Hinge' door feature and must be latched (where applicable) in the open position to prevent winds from swinging the door.

-NOTE: It is always a good idea to lock the entry door deadbolt(s) before traveling.
+NOTE: It is always a good idea to lock the entry and garage door deadbolt(s) before traveling.
 This will reduce the possibility of the door(s) opening on the road.